 Upon enrolling into a retailer’s loyalty/text marketing program such as in this example of springbig’s tablet app (IOS), which occurs only once, the customer will be prompted to review the terms and conditions of their consent to the retailer which includes giving the retailer their consent to receive text messages and will then be prompted to sign confirming their consent.
 Of course, digital copies of all signatures are filed so they can be accessed whenever needed.

 The second enrollment option can be used if the customer does not enroll while physically standing at checkout (like in the case of online ordering) works as follows; customers sign up for text message communications in one of three ways.
-Texting a dispensary specific text-to-join code, scanning a QR code, or through dispensary’s website.
+Texting a dispensary-specific text-to-join code, scanning a QR code, or through the dispensary’s website.

 The final requirement to stay compliant with the TCPA is giving the customer the ability to easily opt-out.
 This means including something as simple as “Reply STOP XXXX to stop receiving text messages” at the end of every text message.